 - More Japan travel resources

-Day 1 of 2 days in Osaka
+Day 1 in Osaka

 Welcome to Osaka!